 Five airports in Massachusetts will lose their air traffic control towers: Beverly, New Bedford, Lawrence, Worcester and Norwood.

-Small airports that will lose their towers must rely on a Common Traffic Advisory Frequency (CTAF), a
+Small airports that will lose their towers must rely on a Common Traffic Advisory Frequency (CTAF), a radio frequency that helps pilots communicate with each other to give enough space when landing, taxiing and taking off.

 "It’s a matter of communicating your movements and actions on the radio," he said.
 "Pilots are very highly trained to operate on non-towered airports.
 It’s not at all uncommon."